Our site may be slower due to heavy traffic from automated "bots" and AI crawlers. We're working to fix this.

 Collapse Overview

-Kayla de la Haye is a scientist at the University of Southern California’s (USC) Center for Economic and Social Research, where she directs the Institute for Food System Equity.
+Kayla de la Haye is Director of the Institute for Food System Equity at the University of Southern California’s (USC) Center for Economic and Social Research, and an Associate Professor (Research) of Psychology and Spatial Sciences.
+She is also Director of the Research Development Core at the Southern California Clinical and Translational Science Institute (SC CTSI).
 She works to promote health and prevent disease by applying social network analysis and systems science to key public health issues.

 Her research engages family and community social networks, and broader social determinants of health, to promote healthy eating, food and nutrition security, and prevent chronic disease.
 It also explores the role of social networks in group problem solving in families, teams, and coalitions.
 This work has been funded by the National Institutes of Health, the National Science Foundation, the U.S. Department of Defense, and the American Heart Association.